royaltm/node-magicklib-native/API.md

     - "!%" or "nopercent"         Don't interpret width & height as percentages
     - "@" or "limit"              Resize using a pixel area count limit
     - "!@" or "nolimit"           Don't resize using a pixel area count limit
+    - "filter"                    Use resize filter (default)
+    - "sample"                    Use pixel sampling algorithm (no filters)
+    - "scale"                     Use simple ratio algorithm (no filters)

-  mode tags can be combined (separated by space, comma or (semi)colon)
+  mode tags can be combined (separated by space, comma or (semi)colon),

+  options:

+    - size: target size [witdth, height] or geometry string
+    - width: target width
+    - height: target height
+    - mode: resize mode
 ```

 ###Strip image of profiles and comments